radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-3.md

 - [VMR-860]: Fixed an issue that caused the Salesforce JDBC driver to be corrupted after patches resulting in problems virtualizing Salesforce data.
 - [VMR-873]: File manager improved to display the error reason in the error popup and to hide action buttons when they are not eligible.
+- [VMR-881]: Fixed an issue connecting to Google directory backends which was causing java.lang.NoClassDefFoundError messages.

 ## Known Issues